 Well, doesn’t that just sound like great news!
 I can’t begin to count how many articles, stories and books I’ve read around childbirth and labour and how many times I’ve read the line ‘no one really knows what triggers labour‘.
 It seems that’s all about to change.
+If you want to read more recent news, check this new post about Jimmy John Shark.

 â€œThe key is that tiny micro-fragments of RNA (DNA’s single-stranded cousin) in the uterus become extra active at the end of pregnancy.
 As circulating progesterone levels fall, these miRNA pieces are expressed strongly.